4D-STAR/opat-core/opatIO-cpp/README.md

 - opatVerify : Verify if a file is a valid OPAT file
 - opatInspect : Display the header and table index of an OPAT file

-all of these tools have the same usage
+all of these tools have the same usage pattern

 ```bash
 opatHeader -f <path/to/file>